DearDiary.jl

 DearDiary.connect,with_iteration, …) that auto-finalises iterations whether the body returns or throws. - Bit-exact environment replay: every iteration records a

-Manifest.tomlsnapshot, the Julia version, and the git SHA.DearDiary.restore(iteration_id)writes the captured environment to a fresh directory forPkg.instantiate. - Pluggable storage: portable SQLite metadata store.
+Manifest.tomlsnapshot, the Julia version, and the git SHA.DearDiary.restore(iteration_id)writes the captured environment to a fresh directory forPkg.instantiate. - Pluggable storage: portable DuckDB metadata store.
 Artifact bytes live inline, on a local filesystem, or in any S3-compatible object store (AWS S3, MinIO, Cloudflare R2).

 migrate_artifacts!moves rows between backends on a live database.